Mason Raymond: Junior and college

-Vancouver Canucks
+Vancouver Canucks (2007–2013)

 Raymond chose to forgo his final two years of college eligibility to turn professional and signed an amateur tryout contract with the Canucks' minor league affiliate, the Manitoba Moose of the AHL.
 He scored his first AHL goal in his debut with the Moose on March 23, 2007.
 The goal was the game winner against goaltender Stefan Liv with four minutes remaining in a 3–2 victory against the Grand Rapids Griffins.
 Following his second AHL game, the Canucks signed him to an NHL contract.
 He completed his 11-game regular season in the AHL with two goals and two assists.
 In the subsequent 2007 playoffs, he added an assist in 13 games, as the Moose were eliminated by the Hamilton Bulldogs in the second round.

 The following season, Raymond made the Canucks' roster out of training camp and made his NHL debut on the team's top line with Henrik and Daniel Sedin.
-He picked up his first NHL point, an assist, in the season-opener against the San Jose Sharks on October 5, 2007.
+He picked up his first NHL point, an assist on a Brendan Morrison goal, in the season-opener against the San Jose Sharks on October 5, 2007.
 Soon thereafter, he was sent down to the Moose for a two-day assignment after having been a healthy scratch.
-He returned to the Canucks on October 18, 2007, and was later returned to the Moose at the end of the month for a longer assignment.
+He returned to the Canucks on October 18, and was later returned to the Moose at the end of the month for a longer assignment.
 Succeeding at the AHL level, Raymond recorded a five-point game with a hat trick and two assists during a match against the Rochester Americans on November 21, 2007.
 The Canucks recalled him the following month on December 11 following injuries to forwards Brendan Morrison and Brad Isbister.
 The next day, he scored his first NHL goal in his first game back against goaltender Jean-Sébastien Giguère of the Anaheim Ducks.
 The goal came assisted on a one-timer pass from Moose teammate Jason Jaffray, who had been called up from Manitoba the same day as Raymond.
 Later that game, he also assisted Jaffray's first NHL goal in the third period.
 The Canucks went on to win the game, 3–2.
 Known for his skating ability, Raymond won the fastest skater segment of the Canucks' 2008 SuperSkills Competition with a time of 14.283 seconds.
 A week later, he was reassigned to the Moose one last time on January 13, 2008, for three days, before remaining with the Canucks.
-On March 17, 2008, he suffered an injury after a knee-on-knee collision with defenceman Keith Ballard in a game against the Phoenix Coyotes, sidelining him for the final eight games of the season.
+On March 17, he suffered an injury after a knee-on-knee collision with defenceman Keith Ballard in a game against the Phoenix Coyotes, sidelining him for the final eight games of the season.
 He finished his rookie NHL campaign with 21 points in 49 games with the Canucks, while also recording seven goals and 17 points in 20 games with the Moose.